 While our results survive broadly after the inspection of the posterior distribution of admissible models, it is fair to admit that model uncertainty (summarized by the credible intervals) is large.
 This is an inherent feature of SVAR models identified with sign restrictions and is the price to pay when using only a few identification assumptions.
-These credible intervals could be shrunk significantly by imposing the sign restrictions over a longer horizon (and not only on impact) and by imposing a few narrative restrictions (as in Antolín-Díaz and Rubio-Ramírez (2018)) in addition to the impact sign restrictions.
+These credible intervals could be shrunk significantly by imposing the sign restrictions over a longer horizon (and not only on impact) and by imposing a few narrative restrictions.
 In the context of the simplicity that characterizes both the theoretical and empirical part of this paper, our goal is to show that some solid results can be obtained even when imposing just a couple of impact sign restrictions (cf. Canova and Paustian (2011)) while admitting that these results could be refined by imposing more structure on the empirical model.